 Generally, you should hang on to your EOB until you can match it up with a bill from your provider's office, which may take anywhere from several weeks to a few months.
 (Your EOB should arrive much sooner than the bill, since insurance companies typically send them in regular batches once claims have been processed.)

 You may also want to file your EOBs by date of service for year-end tax documentation or to help you understand your out-of-pocket costs for budgeting purposes.
 The good news?
-You no longer need a filing cabinet to keep all those EOBs handy: myWellmark® Opens New Window will do it all for you securely online.
+You no longer need a filing cabinet to keep all those EOBs handy: myWellmark® will store them Opens New Window for you securely online.

 Go paperless with digital EOBs

-Plus, when you register for myWellmark, you’ll have access to even more helpful tools and resources to help you manage health care spending and live a healthier life.
+When you register for myWellmark, you’ll also have access to even more helpful tools and resources to help you manage health care spending and live a healthier life.
 You can:

 - Estimate what you'll pay for services beforehand